StackVista/stackstate-docs/setup/release-notes/next-release.md

 ## Release Notes StackState version ...
 Helm Chart version 2.1.0

 ### New Features & Enhancements:
+* It is now possible to upgrade from StackState 6.x to SUSE Observability.
+Please follow the [migration guide](../upgrade-stackstate/migrate-from-6.md).
 * Introduce a command-line accessible backup mechanism for the configuration of SUSE Observability.
 This replaces the previous export/import backup method, improving reliability of the restoration process.
 * We only support Helm 3.13.1 and above.
 This was already the case but it was not enforced yet.
 Now it is.
 * Added Node events and Persistent Volume Events on Cluster Resources.